-This Baked Tilapia with Mediterranean Vegetables recipe is an amazingly simple meal that’s impressive enough for dinner guests.
+This Baked Tilapia with Mediterranean Vegetables Recipe is an amazingly simple meal.
 Since there’s no frying involved, you can even start with frozen fish, so it’s perfect for busy weeknights, too!

 Tilapia raised in Ecuador, where most of the tilapia eaten in the US originates, is subject to more stringent regulation.
 Both the Monterey Bay Aquarium’s Seafood Watch and the Environmental Defense Fund’s Seafood Selector give Ecuadorian, US, and Canadian-raised tilapia their approval.